Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/10/skipping-the-chasm-how-a-crisis-accelerates-progress.md

 Full credit to Geoffrey Moore, whose seminal *Crossing the Chasm* keeps proving to be a useful book thirty years after it was written.
 Credit also to Hans Baumhardt who introduced me to the book and who critically shaped my thinking about work and life.
 What I hope do, now that the credits are over, is explain how we are all currently being affected by a crisis in a positive way.

 By no means do I intend to side-line the terrible impact of the pandemic, which has sadly affected hundreds of thousands of people.
-However, in this piece I’m going to talk exclusively about the upside, where some advantages are to be found by those who can see the opportunity, and how all of that relates to Moore’s *Crossing the Chasm*.
+However, in this piece I'm going to talk exclusively about the upside, where some advantages are to be found by those who can see the opportunity, and how all of that relates to Moore's *Crossing the Chasm*.

 ## Crossing the Chasm

 In [Crossing the Chasm](https://wordery.com/crossing-the-chasm-3rd-edition-geoffrey-a-moore-9780062292988), Geoffrey Moore describes a process (aptly shown on the cover of the third edition) by which technology is adopted.
 Like all great ideas, it is more broadly applicable than you may realise.
 Anyway, the stages of the technology adoption lifecycle are…

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2020/10/crossing-the-chasm.jpg" alt="Crossing the Chasm Book Cover" loading="lazy"}
 :::